ibm-cloud-docs/devsecops/devsecops-pipelines-config.md

 Different versions of pipeline definitions are available to use with DevSecOps templates.
 You might need to use a specific version, depending on your needs.
 {: shortdesc}

-The following table lists the different versions of pipeline definitions that are used by DevSecOps templates:
+The following table lists the different versions of pipeline definitions that are used by DevSecOps templates.
+Refer to the table for version details:

 |Version |Description |
 |:----------|:------------------------------|